-In addition, the following parameters must be adjusted in the Configuration of the database layer (see Chapter 4.8.3.2 page 146) for each schema:
+In addition, the following parameters must be adjusted in the Configuration of the database layer (see Chapter 4.9.3.2 page 163) for each schema:

 jdbc.URL: This parameter must point to the TCP port of the Derby database instead of a locale directory.
-For this purpose, host and port must be added in the existing URL and create must be deleted, e.g will become jdbc:derby://myServer:8455/projects/project 29703/derby jdbc.DRIVER: Change this parameter to org.apache.derby.jdbc.ClientDriver if you use a Tomcat web server.
+For this purpose, host and port must be added in the existing URL and create must be deleted, e.g jdbc:derby:projects/project 29703/derby;create=true will become jdbc:derby://myServer:8455/projects/project 29703/derby jdbc.DRIVER: Change this parameter to org.apache.derby.jdbc.ClientDriver if you use a Tomcat web server.
 When using a Jetty web server no adjustment is necessary.